AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 With your `Vagrantfile`s written, you're ready to start up the virtual machines they describe.
 A number of additional things happen the very first time you turn on the virtual machines in a Vagrant project.
 This may include downloading their Vagrant boxes from the Internet as well as performing Vagrant's own initial setup of the virtual machine's operating system and user accounts.
 This often means that the first time you boot a virtual machine with Vagrant it can take a bit more time to complete than it will on subsequent startups.

-To power on a virtual machine described in a `Vagrantfile` for the first time, you must first be somewhere within the Vagrant project root.
+To power on a virtual machine described in a `Vagrantfile` for the first time, you must first be somewhere within the Vagrant project.
 Then, you invoke [the `vagrant up` command](https://www.vagrantup.com/docs/cli/up.html).
 This instructs Vagrant to look for a `Vagrantfile` in the current directory, or continue [searching up the filesystem hierarchy in subsequent directories](https://www.vagrantup.com/docs/vagrantfile/#lookup-path) if a `Vagrantfile` is not in the current directory.
 We'll do this twice; once to start up our CentOS 7 virtual machine, and a second time to start up our Ubuntu Xenial virtual machine.
 The order in which you boot the virtual machines doesn't particularly matter, but you will eventually need both virtual machines powered on to complete this practice lab.

 **Do this**: